Famous lakes of New Zealand

 5. Emerald Lakes

-The Emerald lakes are situated in the Tongariro National Park and are also part of the Tongariro Alpine crossing.
-The alpine crossing is a full-day hike and one of the popular outdoor activities visitors can enjoy.
+The Emerald Lakes are situated in Tongariro National Park and are also part of the Tongariro Alpine Crossing.
+The Alpine Crossing is a full-day hike and one of the popular outdoor activities visitors can enjoy.

-The lakes are defined by New Zealand’s stunning volcanic formations which gives them a distinct feel.
-The beautiful sapphire color of the lake is due to the minerals dissolved into the water.
+The lakes are defined by New Zealand’s stunning volcanic formations, which give them a distinct feel.
+The beautiful sapphire colour of the lake is due to the minerals dissolved in the water.

 The volcanoes surrounding the Emerald Lakes